Home / Inside Ursuline / Leadership / President's Council

 An influential, analytical, and experienced finance executive with a demonstrated history of delivering profitable growth and meeting financial targets, Doug Kennedy joined the Ursuline leadership team in the summer of 2024.
 He has done extensive consulting work focusing on strategic planning, M&A, FP&A, compliance, risk management, and leadership support.
 He previously served as the SVP Finance & CFO for Global Assessments at Pearson Education and has also held financial leadership positions at Pearson VUE, Cray Inc., and Northwest Airlines.
 He holds an MBA in Finance from the University of Minnesota - Carlson School of Management and a BA in Accounting from the University of Minnesota Duluth.

-Assistant Vice President for Diversity, Inclusion & Belonging
+Assistant Vice President for Student Experience & Campus Belonging

-A member of the Ursuline College leadership since 2022, Helen Jones-Toms previously served as the chief marketing officer for the Case School of Engineering and later the Frances Payne Bolton School of Nursing at Case Western Reserve University (CWRU).
+Helen Jones-Toms joined the Ursuline College leadership team in 2022 as the chief marketing officer until joining the advancement team in Fall 2025.
+She previously was the head of marketing for the Case School of Engineering and later the Frances Payne Bolton School of Nursing at Case Western Reserve University (CWRU).
 She also possesses an extensive background in fundraising communications, working on campaigns at CWRU as well as the Cleveland Museum of Art.
-An active community volunteer, she is the current board president of Magnolia Clubhouse which provides community and dignity for people living with mental illness.
+An active community volunteer, she is the former board president of Magnolia Clubhouse which provides community and dignity for people living with mental illness.
 A graduate of Boston University’s College of Communication, she holds a Master of Nonprofit Organizations from CWRU and is the former executive director of Aluminum Cans for Burned Children (ACBC).

 Athletic Director